Vlad-Radz/etl_for_btc/README.md

 - In ideal case 2 projects should have each own repository.
 - use a relational database for storing data (also in a container, since just a demo app)
 - configuration file for variables
+- rename columns to python-style names (lowercase, with underscores)
+- graph:
+  - show min and max values
+  - show different scales of colors (visually prettier)
+  - show more granularly (dates)
+  - show correlation with another attributes?